 The MS Engineering Management requires 30 or 33 credit hours.
 The following five 3-unit classes are required courses in the major:

-Students may elect either a 3 or 6 credit Project Option or the Course work option which requires 33 units.
+Students may elect either the Master's Report Option (30 units) or the Course work option (33 units).

-The remaining elective credits will be selected with the approval of an advisor and the Graduate Study Committee.
+The remaining SIE graduate elective credits will be selected with the approval of an advisor and the Graduate Study Committee.